eth-protocol-fellows/protocol-studies/docs/eps/intro.md

 - **Will I learn to develop applications on the Ethereum blockchain?**
     - No. This program is not focused on Solidity or development of decentralized applications.
 - **When does it start and is the duration?**
-    - The program ran from February 2024 and continued for 10 weeks, concluding by the end of April.
+    - The program runs from February 17 and continues for 8 weeks, concluding in April.
 - **Am I automatically accepted to EPF after attending EPFsg**
     - No. The study group is a great way to prepare for EPF, but it doesn't guarantee anything.
 However, EPF is a permissionless program, so you can always participate.
 - **Where is the study group located?**
     - As all core Ethereum teams, EPFsg is distributed around the globe.
 We will do our best to accommodate call times for the program participants.
 - **Do I need to apply and be accepted?**
     - The program is fully open, anyone can participate.
-We only ask you to submit a [form](https://forms.gle/7TqmryC217EPwgqr9) to let us know about your preferences, but it doesn't have any effect on your participation.
+We only ask you to submit a [form](https://forms.gle/G5V95qyGV8uMjKGcA) survey to let us know about your preferences, but it doesn't have any effect on your participation.